Coakley Fading Fast

 Music Flashback

-Later and still underage, I used my brother's draft card to assume his identity and get a third shift job on the weekends in a Dow Jones printing plant in Chicopee.
+That was not the end of my underage working career.
+I later used my brother's draft card to assume his identity and get a third shift job on the weekends in a Dow Jones printing plant in Chicopee.
 The problem was I would forget that my name was supposed to be my brother's and wouldn't respond when people called me "Rick."
 All the while I was an honor student at the High School of Commerce serving on the Student Council.

-Then I discovered drugs and all that changed, but damn, what demon possessed me to be so ambitious?
+Then I discovered drugs and all that changed.

 5 comments: